One of my readers sent me a question about his favorite annoyance:

 - Why does it take so long to roll out new software?

-The second aspect is entirely our fault - we were so keen on being CLI heroes that we ignored what was happening around us.
-Well, the leading $vendor having ancient software that can barely spell API and never got commit capability didn't help either - the code base for their enterprise routing platform is three decades old, and their switching platform got configure replace "yesterday"... and only on an already-obsolete overpriced pile of iron.
+The second aspect is entirely our fault.
+We were so keen on being CLI heroes that we ignored what was happening around us.
+The leading $vendor having ancient software that can barely spell API and never got configuration commit capability didn’t help either – the code base for their enterprise routing platform is almost four decades old, and their switching platform got configure replace in 2017.

 I know people who vote with their wallet and buy products that support automation.
 You can buy a router, a switch, a firewall, and (probably) a load balancer that had full support for automation for years if not decades from a major vendor for a reasonable price these days… but as long as everyone keeps buying what they’ve been buying for decades we won’t move anywhere.
 It’s like we would continue buying hierarchical databases like IBM IMS instead of using MySQL or whatever other variant of modern relational database (but wait… there are people talking about migrating mainframe applications to AWS).